TOURNAMENT TRAIL RULES

 - All TTZ regular season events have a 5 day off limits period, which consists of the Monday-Friday prior to the tournament.
 No contestant may be on designated tournament waters for any reason during the official off limits period.

-- No contestant may launch their boats before 4:00am on tournament day
+- No contestant may launch their boat before 5:00am on tournament day

 - No fishing information may be purchased, bartered or solicited from any person who entered official tournament waters during the established off limits period.